logsearch/logsearch-boshrelease/docs/getting-started/shipping-some-logs.md

 A set of nginx weblogs for the www.logsearch.io website have been archived at `https://s3-eu-west-1.amazonaws.com/ci-logsearch/logs/logsearch.io/logsearch.io-nginx-access-20150119.log.tar.gz`

+The screencast and instructions below show how these can be imported and queried

+<iframe width="854" height="510" src="//www.youtube.com/embed/xtHcD8fcloU" frameborder="0" allowfullscreen></iframe>

 You can import them from inside your Logsearch Workspace using the `ship-logsearch.io-sample-data` script, ie:

      [logsearch workspace] ~/environments/local/test ▸ ./logsearch/logsearch-for-weblogs/bin/ship-logsearch.io-sample-data